-Hoi An is well known as a best place for foodies when come to Vietnam.
+Hoi An is well known as the best place for foodies when coming to Vietnam.
 There are thousands of delicious things to fill your stomach and most of them are very cheap.
 Let’s check our list below.

 Related: Hoi An Travel Guide

-The dish has been invented from 17th century when Hoi An was still a famous harbor.
-May be it’s the reason that Cao Lau has influences from both Chinese food and Japanese’s famous soba.
-The yellowish noodles are served with pork, different greens, sometimes topped with fried pork rind, peanuts, rice crackers, and/or scallions; and sometimes served with lime or chili jam.
+The dish has been invented from the 17th century when Hoi An was still a famous harbour.
+Maybe it’s the reason that Cao Lau has influences from both Chinese food and Japanese’s famous soba.
+The yellowish noodles are served with pork, different greens, sometimes topped with fried pork rind, peanuts, rice crackers, and/or scallions; and sometimes served with lime or chilli jam.
 You can have a decent bowl of Cao Lau for 30,000 – 50,000VND.
 One of the best places for Cao Lau is Ba Be food-stall in a market opposite Ong Temple.

 A small restaurant at 6A Truong Minh Luong Street is a good place to try out Cao Lau.
 Other places are also recommended are a food stall on Nguyen Hue Street which has the original Mi Quang.